Sabuja-GH/Sabuja-GH/README.md

-- 👋 Hi, I’m @Sabuja-GH
+- 👋 Hello World! , I’m @Sabuja-GH
-- 👀 I’m interested in ...
+- 👀 I’m interested in DATA🙉😻🤍
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Deep Learning
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me

 <!---
 Sabuja-GH/Sabuja-GH is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.